IsobeHiroshi/Portfolio_site_ver.1_wordpress/README.md

-# WMDD4840_finalProject
-Final Project for Langara WMDD 4840 CMS class.
-Dec, 2021
+# Hiroshi Isobe Portfolio site ver.1

-The wordpress theme for Hiroshi Isobe's portfolio site
+- The 1st version of Hiroshi Isobe's portfolio site
+- Original Wordpress theme is used
+- In terms of maintainability and updatability, custom post type and custom fields are used.